nina-mir/CSC317-assignments/assignment-3/README.md

+# Assignment 3
-## In this assignment, the focus is Git and GitHub's basic functions.
+## In this assignment, the focus is on Git and GitHub's basic functions.

 ### The students are required to take two short courses offered by GitHub in this homework.